 From myself, Samm Fowler, and all the committee members, we are please to announce the re-commencement of the 2020 Trials season in Western Australia.

 If you, your family or a friend wants to help out please get in touch with the club via email or Facebook.
-Just remember there is still $50 given to observers, a small gesture from all the riders to help us make the day a success.
-Because we all know observers don’t grow on trees 🌲🌳😁
+There is still $50 given to observers, a small gesture to help us make the day a success.

 Next Trial Event: